What is Behavioral Segmentation?

 Understanding the qualitative is important, but in terms of tactics, it’s quantitative data that will tell you the most about your customers and potential customers.

 Behavior drives behavioral segmentation (duh!), so you can slice your segments in different ways depending on how your customers behave.
-Experiment with these tactics when segmenting your customer behaviors.
+Experiment with these tactics when segmenting your customer behavior that should be used in your email marketing.

 1. Segmenting by Customer Journey